thomasjwebb/thomasjwebb/README.md

 **2026/01 Attending [NAMM](https://www.namm.org/)**

-- 🔭 I’m currently working on: interesting fediverse integrations
+- 🔭 I’m currently working on: open source audio frameworks
 - 💬 Ask me about: synthesizers
 - 📫 How to reach me: thomas@thomasjwebb.com
 - 😄 Pronouns: they/them

 I'm a software engineer.
 I consult through [Osaka Red LLC](https://osakared.io).
+You can support my open source work at [ko-fi](https://ko-fi.com/tamsynne).

 I blog on tech stuff [here](https://webbmaster.com) and [here](https://osakared.com/blog/) and live stream open source coding [on twitch](https://www.twitch.tv/osakared/).

 I'm behind the open source haxe audio libs [haxe grig](https://gitlab.com/haxe-grig), plus some other stuff.

 I'm into audio programming, machine learning, server, client, web, hit me up if you have similar interests.
+Note that my public activity is increasingly moving from github and gitlab to codeberg.

 Talks (not exhaustive, let me know if any other talks I've done are publicly available):